If you don’t have the right clothing, your day on the slopes will be a bust. Stay warm and safe with this complete skiing list.

-Sure, you can grab a football and simply run outside to play.
-But when it comes to other cold weather sports, there’s tons and tons of special clothing and gear that’s needed just to get going.
+When it comes to other cold-weather sports, there’s tons and tons of special clothing and gear that’s needed just to get going.
 Hockey gear practically needs its own room in the house.
 Now, what about ski gear?
-Even though most gear is rented at the mountain (including ski boots, skis, poles, and a helmet), there’s still a big list of clothing that’s needed when skiing to stay warm and safe.
+Even though most of the gear is rented at the mountain (including ski boots, skis, poles, and a helmet), there’s still a big list of clothing that’s needed when skiing to stay warm and safe.
 If you don’t know where to begin, here’s the complete list.

 It really pays to get the right items.
 Although special clothing can add up, skiing isn’t a cheap sport, and if you don’t feel comfortable because you skipped one item from the list below and your face or hands are cold, then your whole day could be a waste (or you might end up spending much more to buy the item at the ski lodge’s shop!).

-Note that I only had to outfit three boys for a ski trip; I mostly included links that are relevant for boys, although similar items would be available for any member of the family.
+Note that I mostly included links that are relevant for boys and men, although similar items would be available for any member of the family.

 Tops and Bottoms:

-A Cotton Long Sleeved T-Shirt.
-Also worn over the base later.
+4. A Cotton Long-Sleeved T-Shirt.
+Also worn over the base layer.

 For Your Feet:

-This should be a good quality snow boot.
+Be prepared with a good quality snow boot.
 Although your foot will be in an actual ski boot when you’re skiing, if your foot gets wet when you’re walking around outdoors in the snow, it can ruin the day.
-Sorel boots are the best choice if you’ll be spending lots of time in the snow, or Target has a good selection of lower-priced options.
+Sorel boots are the best choice if you’ll be spending lots of time in the snow, and view our post with a selection of winter boots here.